spiral/docs/orm/basics.md

 ORDER BY "user"."balance" DESC
 ```

-Note that ORM Selector will automatically assign alias to Record table which is singular model name.
+Note that ORM Selector will automatically assigned alias to Record table which is singular model name ("user").
 You can read more about aliases [here] (loading.md).

 ## Update Record